Reducing leakage to keep participants on track for retirement.

 Part 2: Distributions

-In part 1 we discussed how generous loan programs might be acting as cracks, slowly draining your participants’ pool of retirement savings over time.
+we discussed how generous loan programs might be acting as cracks, slowly draining your participants’ pool of retirement savings over time.
 In this part, we will address two additional ways participants might empty the pool and steps that you, as a plan sponsor, can take to help prevent your participants from negatively affecting their retirement readiness.
 The two ways are:

 - hardship distributions and